oVirt/ovirt-site/source/template/detailedreportingvnicinformation.html.md

 #### Upgrade DB

-Add the new table VM_INTERFACE_DYNAMIC.
+Add the new table VM_INTERFACE_DYNAMIC and related stored-procedure for add/update/delete.

 ### Dependencies / Related Features and Projects